xlladdins/xll/docs/Excel4MacrosQ-S.md

 These values can be added to select more than one type.
 The default for value\_type is 23, which select all value types.

-Levels    is a number specifying how precedents and dependents are selected.
-Levels is available only when type\_num is 9 or 10.
-The default is 1.
+Levels&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying how precedents and dependents are selected.
+Levels is available only when type\_num is 9 or
+10. The default is 1.

 <table>
 <tbody>